 IN THIS ARTICLE

 Because teething is so common and other symptoms such as fever, fussiness, colds, and diarrhea are also common, both conditions may often occur at the same time.
 Teething may not be causing these symptoms.
 Other illnesses or disorders (for example, viral infections) are much more likely to be causing fever, fussiness, nasal congestion with cough, and diarrhea.
-It is important to contact your doctor if these or other symptoms seem concerning to you.
+It is important to contact a doctor if these or other symptoms seem concerning.
 Do not assume that they are just from the teething.

 Teething should not require emergency care.
-If there is concern that something other than teething may be causing symptoms, contact your health-care provider.
+If there is concern that something other than teething may be causing symptoms, contact a health-care professional.

 Must Read Articles Related to Teething

 What age did your child start teething, and what remedies did you find effective?

 What teething symptoms and signs did your child experience?